 Sysadmins need a strong working knowledge of Linux to manage and configure essential computer systems.
 If you’re just getting started with Linux, Jack Wallen recommends trying one of the five distributions described below to ensure initial success.

-- Elementary OS—This elegant, Ubuntu-based distribution is user-friendly and pleasing with a desktop layout that feels instantly familiar.
+- Elementary OS—This elegant, Ubuntu-based distro is user-friendly and pleasing with a desktop layout that feels instantly familiar.

 - Ubuntu Linux—Ubuntu is one of the most stable and user-friendly distributions available.